Spot DeepFake Video Checklist

 This is an amazing example of Deep fake in Star Wars of Princess Leia in Rogue One.

-Chris Ume Visual effects specialist created a convincing videos with VFX and CGI.
+Chris Ume Visual effects specialist created a convincing video with VFX and CGI.
 They were posted on his TikTok account deeptomcruise to show what is possible.

-TikTok have actually banned manipulated content back in August to protect its platform against misinformation.
+TikTok has actually banned manipulated content back in August to protect its platform against misinformation.
 They have said that parodies such as Ume’s don’t count so still live.

 Sift method is about sorting truth from fiction.